slava-voronov/cpp-logger/README.md

 ---

 Headers only logger.
 No installation is required.
-Copy [logger](https://github.com/slava-voronov/cpp-logger/tree/main/logger) folder to your build tree and use a C++11 compiler or hihger.
+Copy [logger](https://github.com/slava-voronov/cpp-logger/tree/main/logger) folder to your build tree and use a C++11 compiler or higher.

 **Features**